r4hulp/firstresponder-ai/README.md

     Table --> Dashboard
 ```

+## Call Recording and Human Feedback Loop

+FirstResponder-AI leverages Azure Communication Service's call recording functionality to capture every customer interaction.
+These recordings are processed through the Azure AI Speech pipeline, enabling advanced features such as transcription, speaker diarization, and sentiment analysis.
+The resulting data—including detailed transcripts, identified speakers, sentiment scores, and call summaries—is made available via the dashboard.
+This empowers human agents to review, audit, and intervene in complex cases, ensuring high-quality support and continuous improvement of the AI agent.
+The seamless integration of automated analysis and human feedback creates a robust, closed-loop system for exceptional customer service.

 ## Features

-- **AI-Powered Mobile Support**: Intelligent assistance for hardware and subscription issues
+- **AI-Powered Support:** Intelligent assistance for hardware and subscription issues
-- **Bilingual Support**: Natural conversation in multiple languages
+- **Bilingual Support:** Natural conversation in multiple languages
-- **Real-time Communication**: Built with Azure Communication Services that extends support to various communication channels
+- **Real-time Communication:** Built with Azure Communication Services that extends support to various communication channels
-- **Modern UI**: Built with Next.js 15 and React 19 (for rapid prototyping and development)
+- **Modern UI:** Built with Next.js 15 and React 19 (for rapid prototyping and development)
-- **Event Processing**: Integration with Azure Event Grid
+- **Event Processing:** Integration with Azure Event Grid

 ## Tech Stack